mc256/starlight/README.md

 It so fast that it starts containers faster than merely downloading an optimized data package, yet with practically no overhead.

-## We want to extend cloud practices further to the edge
+## Extend cloud practices further to the edge
 Using containers to provision workers in high latency environments is often tricky.
 The time it takes to deploy software and start a container increase dramatically with latency, and increase at a higher rate than the equivalent time to simply download the data.